Alleged cybercrime kingpin arrested and extradited to China, Cambodia says

 What does arrest mean for US charges?

-It is unclear what Chen’s extradition to China will mean for the US investigation.
+Analysts say Chen’s extradition to China will mean it is “highly unlikely” he will face justice in the US, at least in the short term.
 China does not have an extradition treaty with the US and the two countries are embroiled in a deepening geopolitical and economic rivalry.

 The global scam industry, much of it centered in Southeast Asia, is estimated to be worth between $50 billion and $70 billion.
 In 2023 it conned victims in the United States alone out of at least $10 billion dollars.